New York area braces for blast from winter storm

 Alternate side parking regulations have been suspended for Thursday and Friday in New York City to facilitate snow removal.
 Payment at parking meters will remain in effect

-Towns across Long Island had their trucks in place ready to spread salt and clear roads as the snow moves in.
+Towns across Long Island had their trucks in place ready to spread salt and clear roads by 3 a.m. as the snow moves in.

+RELATED: 7 things to do to protect your home during the winter

-PSEG Long Island has extra personnel standing by and is doing tree-trimming to help prevent power outages.
+PSEG Long Island has extra personnel standing by and completed some tree-trimming to help prevent power outages.

+"If there is an extended outage and they need to use a generator, do not use it in the house because carbon monoxide is a silent and deadly killer," said Jeffrey Weir, Dir. of Communications for PSEG Long Island.

+With the eastern end of Long Island expected to get dumped on the hardest, residents are encouraged to stay home if at all possible and to shovel out the hydrants on their blocks.

 ----------